carbon-design-system/carbon/docs/guides/support.md

 ### Severity

-There are 4 levels of severity for issues in the Carbon core repositories:
+There are 4 levels of severity for bugs in the Carbon core repositories:

 - https://github.com/carbon-design-system/carbon/labels/severity%3A%201 - _"Must
   be fixed ASAP"_